DeanoBurrito/northport/docs/kernel/SystemCallList.md

 # 0x3* - Filesystem Operations
+The filesystem uses a single root style (unix, rather than NT), and URL-style protocols are not currently supported (and will return an error).

 ## 0x30 - GetFileInfo
 Checks if a file exists, and if it does returning information about the file.
 Things like file size, attributes/permissions, owner.